getporter/porter/docs/content/wiring.md

         key: "MYSQL_HOST"
 ```

 In this example, a new output will be created named `MYSQL_URL`.
-The Azure mixin allows you to specity the key to fetch the output from, in this case it is `MYSQL_HOST`.
+The Azure mixin allows you to specify the key to fetch the output from, in this case it is `MYSQL_HOST`.
 Each mixin can provide different ways of addressing outputs, so refer to the schema for each mixin.
 The Porter runtime will keep a map in memory with each of the outputs declared.

 TODO: What happens if someone overwrites one?
 Should we fail the `porter build`?